 Airbnb's Chief Marketing Officer, Jonathan Mildenhall, shared their interesting marketing journey over the past three years.
 Not only were they launching a new product, they were defining a brand new space that the world, quite frankly, was leery of.
 However, over the past three years, Airbnb has been busy breaking down barriers, and making it all become the norm.

 In doing this, one of their key pillars for marketing was to strike an emotional chord with their audience.
 Their goal?
 Target human values to gain trust and deepen brand commitment.
 They launched a number of fascinating campaigns that featured unique locations – like really unique locations (think: yurts, castles, a gondola, treehouses) – and this captured the curious adventure-seekers who make up their target audience.
-Other campaigns followed an empowered single female traveller, globe-trotting and staying in communities around the world where she literally gained a place in the community as a neighbour and friend.
+Other campaigns followed an empowered single female traveler, globe-trotting and staying in communities around the world where she literally gained a place in the community as a neighbour and friend.
 Yet another campaign tackled social issues, and asked the question “Is Mankind?”
 The results have been astounding.

 The learning we all came away from in this session was that marketing is not just about a product, or a sales goal.
 It is really about us humans.
 Creating meaningful connections for your customers – whether it is through advertising, front-line staff or unique experiences on your website – is important to gaining loyal and trusting customers.
 When done correctly, it has the power to change opinions, and create loyal brand ambassadors along the way.